Anthony Fokker: The interrupter gear

 Fokker is often credited with having invented the synchronization device which enabled World War I aircraft to fire through the spinning propeller.
 His role was certainly significant, but there were a number of prior developments before the result was achieved for which Fokker is commonly credited.

 The famous French pilot Roland Garros was shot down on 18 April 1915.
 His aircraft had been fitted with a deflector device, consisting of metal deflector wedges fitted to the propeller.
 Garros was able to set fire to the aircraft before being taken prisoner but the aircraft's gun and the armoured propeller remained intact and came into German hands.

 This initiated a phase of consideration of the interrupter gear concept in the Imperial German Army Air Service (Luftstreitkräfte).
 Fokker was heavily involved in this process but the story of his conception, development and installation of a synchronization device in a period of 48 hours (first found in an authorized biography of Fokker written in 1929) has been shown to be not factual.
 The available evidence points to a synchronisation device having been in development with Fokker's company for perhaps six months prior to the capture of Garros' machine.
-Additionally there were patents filed in France, Germany and Austria-Hungary as far back as 1910for very similar devices to that produced by Fokker.
+Additionally there were patents filed in France, Germany and Austria-Hungary as far back as 1910 for very similar devices to that produced by Fokker.
 Author A. J. Weyl suggests that Fokker – or more probably someone on his production team – was aware of these patents.
 One patentee, Franz Schneider and his employer LVG, later sued Fokker in the German courts and won their case; but Fokker (by then in America) refused to pay.

 However, the final result of the development was Fokker's pushrod control mechanism, Gestängesteuerung, which allowed the aircraft's forward-firing machine gun to fire only when the propeller was out of the line of fire.
 Fitted to the famous Fokker Eindecker, its use directly led to a phase of German air superiority known as the Fokker Scourge.
 Despite its shock effect on the enemy, the first Fokker interrupters remained unreliable and were prone to failures.
 Both Oswald Boelcke and Max Immelmann survived failures which resulted in propellers being shot off and even engines pulled out of their mountings due to the engine becoming unbalanced by the loss of the propeller.
 Immelmann's eventual death in combat has also been attributed to interrupter gear failure as the aircraft was seen to break up in mid-air while engaged against a Royal Flying Corps F.E.2b.